 - However, the Declaratory Act was imposed in 1766 on the same day when the Stamp Act was repealed.

-- The outcomes of the Stamp Act 1765 and the other acts imposed in the upcoming years caused disruption in colonists, and their efforts against the acts then led to the American Revolution.
+- The outcomes of the Stamp Act 1765 and the other acts imposed in the upcoming years disrupted colonists, and their efforts against the acts then led to the American Revolution.

 Stamp Act 1712